 When you think about it, the reason is clear to see.
 The custom t-shirt is a uniquely flexible form of merchandise.
 The possibilities and applications are endless.
 Affordable enough to be a truly democratic marketing vehicle or simply a choice that reflects your personal views or affiliations.
 An essential component of modern commerce, yet not the sole province of corporate entities.
 Printed t-shirts work for just about everyone.
 Small business logos and band icons both look great on them, but so do political statements and humorous cartoons.
 No event is complete without the option to buy one and what better way to support a charity you cherish than by wearing their shirt.

+That’s about it for now on screen printed t-shirts, the origins of the custom tee.
 The popularity of personalised t-shirts shows no sign of flagging.
 Quite the opposite, the appeal of custom apparel seems to be on an upward curve.
 Whether it be schools and educational establishments, leisure wear or workplace, organised events or personal crusade, the custom top is in the mix.
 It’s fair to say that, in recent years, the screen printed t-shirt has come of age.
 We’re all less formal and the once ‘casual’ t-shirt is increasingly acceptable in any setting.
 Printing methods continue to evolve alongside social attitudes.
 Reputable printing and embroidery firms operate in ways that are kind to the environment and offer clothing choices which are both sustainable and eco-friendly.
 The printed tee is here to stay!